bjaxbjax/Usernalysis/README.md

 5. Percentage of males in each state, up to the top 10 most populous states
 6. Percentage of people in the following age ranges: 0‐20, 21‐40, 41‐60, 61‐80, 81‐100,
 100+
+7. Top 10 states with the highest average age

 Charts related to states contain choropleth maps as an alternative illustration of the data.
 A switch on the upper-left hand corner of these charts controls the toggle between chart and map.